Best Asana Alternatives in 2026: 9 Tools That Actually Deliver

 6. Teamwork — Best for Client-Facing Teams and Agencies

 If your business model involves tracking billable hours and delivering projects to external clients, Teamwork's feature set aligns remarkably well with those requirements.
-Honestly, I think this tool is underused outside the agency world — a lot of consulting firms would benefit from it and have no idea it exists.
+Honestly, I think this tool is way underused outside the agency world — a lot of consulting firms would benefit from it and have no idea it exists.

 Key Features